The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: The lightest particles

 The considered mesonic states include the pseudoscalar ones created by $\bar{\psi_i}\gamma_5 \delta_{ij} \psi_j$ in the singlet and $\bar{\psi_i}\gamma_5 \tau^{a}_{ij} \psi_j$, $a=1,2,3$, in the triplet channel, where $\tau^{a}$ are the Pauli matrices, corresponding to the adjoint eta prime meson ($m_{\aetap}$) and the pseudoscalar meson ($\mps$), respectively.
 The triplet and singlet channel for the operator $\bar{\psi_i} \psi_j$ correspond to the scalar meson ($\ms$) and the adjoint $f_0$ ($m_{\afn}$) meson.
 In addition, also the vector meson ($\mv$), created by $\bar{\psi_i}\gamma_k \psi_j$ ($k$ in spatial direction), and the pseudovector meson ($\mpv$) in the triplet channel, created by $\bar{\psi_i}\gamma_5 \gamma_k \psi_j$, have been considered.
 In the current analysis we have also measured the scalar glueball ($\mgb$) and a mixed fermion-gluon state with \shalf ($\msh$).

 The results for the masses of the different states are shown in Figs.~\ref{fig:massres15a}, \ref{fig:massres15b}, \ref{fig:massres17a} and \ref{fig:massres17b}.
 First of all, it can clearly be observed that the mass hierarchy is different from the one in the chiral symmetry breaking scenario.
 Instead of the would-be Goldstone particle ($\mps$) the scalar ($0^{++}$) glueball is the lightest state in the theory.
 Furthermore, the ratios of different quantities divided by $\mps$ are not divergent in the zero fermion mass limit, as it would be the case for Goldstone particles.
 Instead, they approach approximately constant values.
-These observations are consistent with a conformal behaviour of the theory.
+These observations are consistent with an IR conformal behaviour of the theory.

 At the smallest fermion masses, in particular for $\kappa=0.135$ at $\beta=1.5$, the results deviate significantly from the expected constant mass ratios.
 The vector meson mass ratio is relatively stable, but for the glueball even an inversion of the mass hierarchy with $\mps<\mgb$ is observed.
 The ratios of string tension and pseudoscalar decay constant over $\mps$ raise in this region, see Fig.~\ref{fig:massres15d}.
 A similar observation has been made for the string tension in \cite{DelDebbio:2010hx}, where it has been traced back to a finite size effect at small $\mps L$.
 We therefore conclude that the inverted mass hierarchy at these small fermion masses is not a physical feature, but rather a finite size effect.
 A more detailed investigation of this effect would require simulations on very large lattices, which is beyond the scope of our current investigations.
-In the estimates of the mass ratios we have therefore excluded the run at $\beta=1.5$, $\kappa=0.1350$ and, for the same reason, the run at $\beta=1.7$, $\kappa=0.1300$.
+In the estimates of the mass ratios we have therefore excluded the run at $\beta=1.5$, $\kappa=0.135$ and, for the same reason, the run at $\beta=1.7$, $\kappa=0.130$.
+Note that the clear distinction of the chiral symmetry breaking and the conformal scenario is quite challenging due to the limited accessible parameter space.
+A chiral symmetry breaking would be indicated by a $1/\sqrt{\mpcac}$ divergence of the mass ratios at small fermion masses.
+Out data do not favour this scenario, in particular by the precise values for $\mv$, but it is not excluded that it becomes dominant at even smaller fermion masses.
+The heavy meson mass ratios $\ms/\mps$ and $\mpv/\mps$ might in addition have a subleading linear behaviour that we are not able to determine reliably.